How to Get to Porto from Lisbon

 - Organized excursion (shared coach)

-- Duration: approximately two and a half hours
+- Duration: about two and a half hours

 - Highlight: direct trip by air-conditioned coach